pretix/pretix-docs/docs/guides/seating.md

 ## Assigning a seating plan to an event

-In order to assign a seating plan to an event, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans.
+In order to assign a seating plan to an event, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
 Click the field labeled "Seating plan".
 Select the seating plan from the list.